graphile/operation-hooks/README.md

   - application developer may find other uses for this, so no further validation will be done
   - typically denotes the path to the field that caused the error

+⚠️ Please note that messages added to errors do NOT conform to the GraphQL definitions, so be careful to not expose more information than you intend!

 ## SQL hooks

 Adding this schema plugin to a PostGraphile server will give you the ability